hnpf/Youtube-Music-Lite/README.md

 # YouTube Music Lite

 Chromshitum based, portable launcher for YouTube Music using Chromshitum. this opens ytm in a window with built in adblocking via uBlock Origin. - Doesnt work correctly for Windows.
+-Note, This doesnt INCLUDE /oss/ and the files inside of it. due to copyright and other reasons, you should use this as a template for yourself!
 ## features

 - **portable Chromshitum build**: Uses a portable version of Chromshitum for Windows and Linux.